 Dr Pippa Whitehouse

-In my research I study glacial isostatic adjustment (GIA); the response of the Earth system to changes in ice and ocean loading during a glacial cycle.
+I am a NERC Independent Research Fellow (2013-2018) and I study glacial isostatic adjustment (GIA); the response of the Earth system to changes in ice and ocean loading during a glacial cycle.
 I investigate how this process can be used to understand changes in sea-level, solid earth deformation, and the volume of the global ice sheets during the last glacial cycle, and in the present day.

 My previous work includes research into GIA processes in North America, Scandinavia and Siberia, and my current research focuses on Antarctica.
 I use numerical ice sheet models to create glaciologically- and data-consistent reconstructions of ice mass changes throughout Antarctica since the Last Glacial Maximum.
 These ice history models are used to drive a GIA model, from which predictions of present-day uplift rates and relative sea-level changes can be calculated.
 The outputs of the GIA model are tuned to fit observations of relative sea-level change around Antarctica by varying the rheological properties of the Earth within the model.
 The accuracy of the model predictions are then verified by comparing to GPS uplift rates.

 Ongoing GIA processes result in the redistribution of internal and surface masses, and this alters the shape of the geoid.
 Gravity Recovery and Climate Experiment (GRACE) data, which record temporal variations in the Earth's gravity field, must be corrected for GIA affects before we can tease out the signal due to current ice-mass change.
-My work provides a new, error-bounded, GIA correction which has been used to place tighter constraints on the distribution of present-day ice-mass change throughout Antarctica.
+My recent work provides an error-bounded, GIA correction which has been used to place tighter constraints on the distribution of present-day ice-mass change throughout Antarctica.
 The GIA model output is available here for use by other groups working with GRACE data in Antarctica.

-- Determination of a new Global GPS-derived surface velocity field and its application to the problem of 20th Century sea-level rise, The
+- Determination of a New Global GPS-Derived Surface Velocity Field and its Application to the Problem of 20th Century Sea-Level Rise, The

 - Glacial isostatic adjustment